soterianetworks/spample-standalone/README.md

 # Overview

-The sample to show how a standalone SP is working with CIP.
+The sample to show how a SP is working with CIP.

+The SP might be

+* Standalone
+* SP Managed

 # Features